rubenfiszel/master-thesis/src/rbpf.md

 Related work of this approach is [@vernaza_rao-blackwellized_2006].
 However, it differs by:

 - adapting the filter to drones by taking into account that the system is too dynamic for assuming that the accelerometer simply output the gravity vector.
 This is solved by augmenting the state with the acceleration as shown later.
-- not using measurements of the IMU as control inputs (this is usually used for wheeled vehicles because of the drift from the wheels) but have both control inputs and measurements.
 - add an attitude sensor.

 ### Latent variable